-If you are seeking LASIK in Denver, please contact our practice for a complete guide to LASIK eye surgery.
-Learn from the ophthalmologist who provided LASIK for the Colorado Crush and many other professional and world class athletes about what LASIK can do for you!
+If you are seeking LASIK surgery in Denver, please contact our practice for a complete guide to laser eye surgery.
+Learn from the ophthalmologist who provided LASIK for the Colorado Crush and many other professional and world class athletes about what this procedure can do for you!

-William Hines, M.D., and Justin P. Coco, D.O. have performed more than 50,000 LASIK procedures at his practice in Denver, Colorado: As a LASIK eye surgeon, he reduces or eliminates the need for glasses with this simple, painless procedure.
-Dr. Hines has provided LASIK for many professional athletes in Denver, Colorado, from around the country.
+William Hines, M.D., and Justin P. Coco, D.O. have performed more than 50,000 LASIK procedures at his practice in Denver, Colorado: As a laser eye surgeon, he reduces or eliminates the need for glasses with this simple, painless procedure.
+Dr. Hines has provided laser vision correction for many professional athletes from both Denver, Colorado, and around the country.
 People choose Hines-Sight for LASIK surgery because of our vast experience, compassionate care, dedication to excellence and excellent results.

 LASIK actually stands for Laser in-situ keratomileusis, which is the most commonly performed type of laser eye surgery.
 This procedure is generally safe, effective, and has very few side effects.
-LASIK is a great option for many individuals considering laser vision correction for a variety of personal and professional reasons.
+It is a great option for many individuals considering laser vision correction for a variety of personal and professional reasons.
 LASIK may not promise perfect vision, however; it is a highly successful procedure that can, at the very least, reduce a person’s dependence on glasses or contact lenses.
 The lifestyle benefits can be tremendous, enabling people to more freely pursue their hobbies, sports activities or careers.
 Many just want to be free of the hassle of glasses or contact lenses.

 LASIK is a non-invasive, refractive procedure using the technology of the excimer laser along with a well-known instrument called a microkeratome (a sharp metal blade) or a femtosecond laser.
-LASIK uses a beam of cool light to reshape the surface of the cornea, so that images focus correctly on the retina.
-A computer, controlled by your LASIK eye surgeon, is used to precisely calculate the exact amount of cornea that needs to be removed for each individual's eyes.
-The data used to calculate the surgical procedure will be obtained during the LASIK exam.
+It uses a beam of cool light to reshape the surface of the cornea, so that images focus correctly on the retina.
+A computer, controlled by your surgeon, is used to precisely calculate the exact amount of cornea that needs to be removed for each individual's eyes.
+The data used to calculate the surgical procedure will be obtained during the initial exam.